 - 17. Following a serious accident a number of years ago, Eleanor received a settlement which was placed in a personal injury trust.
 Eleanor now needs care delivered in a residential care home.
-When assessing her ability to pay in a financial assessment, how will this trust be treated? - A. It will be disregarded fully. - B. It will be disregarded for 12 weeks and then counted in full. - C. Only the income derived from the trust will be counted. - D. It will be fully included from the outset. - 18.
+When assessing her ability to pay in a financial assessment, how will this trust be treated? - A. Both the capital value and income from the trust provided to Eleanor will be disregarded for 12 weeks and then included in the means test in full. - B. Only the capital value of the trust will be included as part of the means test. - C. Only the income paid to Eleanor from the trust will be included as part of the means test. - D. Neither the capital value or the income provided to Eleanor will ever be counted as part of the means test. - 18.
 Which source provides the largest percentage of care in the UK? - A. Charitable organisations. - B. Family, neighbours and friends. - C. Local authorities. - D. Private care homes and businesses. - 19.
 An individual's private medical insurance policy would usually provide cover for - A. all costs not met by the National Health Service (NHS) in relation to care needs. - B. chronic, long term conditions. - C. extended outpatient care needs. - D. short term needs arising from acute conditions. - 20.
 Ian, aged 47, has been diagnosed with Parkinson's disease.
 He has an income protection insurance policy arranged by his employer which is now in payment as he is NOT able to work.
 His care needs are now increasing and he is concerned about how he will fund his care in the future.
-How, if at all, can this policy be used to fund the cost of his ongoing care? - A. It will continue to pay for the rest of lan's life and will be suitable for his needs. - B. The proceeds are paid to his employer and are paid to lan at its discretion while he is classed as an employee only. - C. The proceeds will usually be paid to lan's normal retirement date and would be unsuitable for his long term needs. - D. It will only pay benefits for a maximum of five years and will then cease. - 21.
+How, if at all, can this policy be used to fund the cost of his ongoing care? - A. It will continue to pay for the rest of Ian's life and will be suitable for his needs. - B. The proceeds are paid to his employer and are paid to Ian at its discretion while he is classed as an employee only. - C. The proceeds will usually be paid to Ian's normal retirement date and would be unsuitable for his long term needs. - D. It will only pay benefits for a maximum of five years and will then cease. - 21.
 In what circumstances should an application for deputyship be made to the Court of Protection? - A. In cases of voluntary bankruptcy. - B. If an existing Enduring Power of Attorney needs validating. - C. If an individual becomes mentally incapable of managing their own affairs. - D. If an individual dies intestate.